robotools/robofab/Documentation/source/docs_objects/RPoint.rst

 .. py:function:: transform(matrix)

 Transform this point.
 Use a Transform matrix object to mess with the point.

-See `how to use transformations`_.
+.. seealso:: :doc:`how to use transformations <../docs_howtos/use_transformations>`.